Feist (singer): Metals (2007–2013)

 In 2012, Feist covered a song by the progressive metal band Mastodon, and they in turn covered one of hers, with both songs released on a split 7-inch on Record Store Day.
 They also released a crossfading interactive video for the track "A Commotion".

-Feist also has a cameo in the 2011 movie The Muppets.

 In 2012, she wrote the song "Fire in the Water" exclusively for the film The Twilight Saga: Breaking Dawn – Part 2.
-The song was played when Edward and Bella are intimate in their cottage, and has been well received by critics.

 Her song "The Water" was covered on American jazz violinist Zach Brock's 2012 album Almost Never Was.
 In January 2013, it was announced Feist would headline, along with labelmate Broken Social Scene, the Arts & Crafts Field Trip Music Festival to commemorate the tenth anniversary of Arts & Crafts.